Selden Neck State Park

 Parking: Accessible by water only, see boat launch options below

 Once I found the white trail I followed it heading south jumping fallen trees and pushing through overgrown brush.
 There were a few sections that have gotten lost in the overgrowth, but others before me took similar paths around them.
-There was one particularly nasty section that I think was once the railroad that ran from the quarry that is filled with thorny raspberry and other pricker shrubs.
-I eventually made it halfway down the island to the Quarry Knob Camp Area (the DEEP camping map places it too far north I think).
-There is an official sign, at least two campsites, and an outhouse.
+There was one particularly nasty section that I think was once the railroad that ran from the quarry that is filled with thorny raspberry and invasive barberry.
+I eventually made it to the end of the white trail at Quarry Knob Camp.

-It was nearing sunset, so I located the red trail and made my way back up island to where the white trail actually meets the beach and passed a stone pillar memorial to the late Paul Roberston.
+It was nearing sunset, so I located the red trail and slowly made my way back up island.
+The red trail is not well marked but I was able to reconnect with the white trail and took it back to the beach passing a stone pillar memorial to the late Paul Roberston.
 I hope to get back soon to explore the quarries and farm roads further.

 Established as a state park in 1917.
 The main source on the history of the island is Dave Wordell’s “The Quarries of Selden Neck” a slideshow presentation dating back to the 1980s, that details murder, seeds from Egyptian tombs, and the ruins of the quarries.
 I made an inquiry to get a copy and should be able to get one soon.
 According to a recent archaeology textbook, a team excavated part of a site, “radiocarbon-dated to approximately 1,000 years ago, Selden Island was home to a Middle Woodland sedentary village.”
-A little bit of searching tells me that “Middle Woodland” is distinguished by non-local materials, in this case, “a sizeable percentage of nonlocal stone.”
+A little bit of searching tells me that “Middle Woodland” is distinguished by materials not generally found in a given area, in this case, “a sizeable percentage of non-local stone.”

 Cordell, Linda; Lightfoot, Kent, eds.
 (2008).
 Archaeology in America: An Encyclopedia.
 ABC-CLIO. p.
 61.